Stepaside, Dublin: History

-Development
+Stepaside is home to Kilgobbin Church, built in the 17th century.

+History and development

 Previously a separate rural village, as of the early 21st century, Stepaside has been absorbed by the Dublin conurbation to the north and east, and has seen accompanying residential development and population growth.

 In 2007, Dún Laoghaire–Rathdown County Council announced plans to build a community park for the Carrickmines, Ballyogan, and Stepaside areas.
 A large civic centre in the area is named after Samuel Beckett.

-Stepaside contains several shops, restaurants and pubs, including The Step Inn and Quattro.
-There is a local fish and chips takeaway called Borza's.
-There is also a Garda station, a medical practice and pharmacy in the village.
+Population

+As of the 2016 census, the population of the Glencullen electoral area, which includes the villages of Stepaside, Glencullen and Kiltiernan, was 19,773 in total.